Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Results

-For classifications tasks, Fig.~\ref{fig:hyperparam-importance} displays the hyperparameter importances for the two curves diff and hidden manifold diff dataset families.
+For classifications tasks, Fig.~\ref{fig:hyperparam-importance} displays the hyperparameter importances.
 Here, for both FQK and PQK QKMs, we aggregate results across all corresponding data subsets and encoding circuits.
-The results in Figs.~\ref{fig:hyperparam-importance}~(a) and~(b) clearly reveal that $w_{\mathrm{e}}$ is most important in order to obtain well trained quantum classifiers, which is in contrast to the regression results.
-Again, the importance of feature scaling can be directly related to the concept of kernel bandwidth tuning~\cite{Shaydulin2022, canatar2023} and is in accordance with the results presented therein.
-Moreover, it perfectly agrees with the recent outcomes of Ref.~\cite{egginger2024hyperparameter}, where the scaling parameter $t$ of the Hamiltonian evolution feature map was evaluated as the most important parameter in PQKs for both the accuracy as well as for the geometric difference of selected classification tasks.
+The results clearly reveal that $w_{\mathrm{e}}$ is most important in order to obtain well trained quantum classifiers, which is in contrast to the regression results.
+Again, this can be directly related to the concept of kernel bandwidth tuning and is in accordance with the results presented therein.
+Moreover, it perfectly agrees with the recent outcomes of Ref.~\citep{egginger2024hyperparameter}.
 In addition to that, we provide some evidence that the importance of feature prescaling is slightly more pronounced for FQKs than for PQKs.
 This, however, is not surprising, given the fact that the $\gamma$-parameter in PQKs of the form of Eq.~\eqref{eq:PQK-std} acts as an additional (classical) bandwidth tuning parameter.
 Here, $\gamma$ is the second most important parameter for PQK models.
 The regularization parameter $C$ of QSVC appears to be comparatively unimportant, except for some outliers.
 This is even more pronounced for PQKs than for FQKs.
 In comparison to Fig.~\ref{fig:hyperparam-importance-reg}, the results in Fig.~\ref{fig:hyperparam-importance} clearly indicate that $n_{\text{qubits}}$ and $n_{\text{layers}}$ appear to be more important, with tuning the number of layers being slightly more important than potentially encoding features redundantly on the number of qubits.
 This may be due to the increased dataset complexity for $D,m\geq 6$, cf. Fig.~\ref{fig:dataset-complexities}, which might require more expressive models.
-This can be achieved by introducing feature redundancies and adjusting the number of layers accordingly~\cite{schuld2021supervised,Schuld2021}.
+This can be achieved by introducing feature redundancies and adjusting the number of layers accordingly~\citep{schuld2021supervised,Schuld2021}.

 Nevertheless, given the relatively low median values for the hyperparameter importance of $n_{\mathrm{qubits}}$ in both Figs.~\ref{fig:hyperparam-importance-reg} and~\ref{fig:hyperparam-importance}, we \emph{a posteriori} justify our previous choice of fixing this parameter in the respective investigations of model performance.